nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * Any index **must be a positive integer** …​
+* When deleting multiple persons with indexes, each index must be separated by a comma, without any whitespace between any index.
 * `delete` followed by a positive integer will be interpreted as an index, and not a name.
 * When deleting by `NAME`, if there are multiple people with the same specified name, no deletion will be done, and a list of people with those specified name will be returned.

 Examples:
 * `list` followed by `delete Betsy` deletes Betsy if there is only one Betsy in the list.
 * `list` followed by `delete 1,2,3` deletes the 1st, 2nd and 3rd person in the list.
+However, `list` followed by `delete 1,2, 3` is invalid due to the whitespace between index 2 and 3.
 * `list` followed by `delete 3` deletes the 3rd person in the list.

 ![viewContactDetails](images/delete/deleteContact.png)